openfacto/DataHarvest23-OpenRefine-for-Osint/README.md

 What do I mean by "pimped"? well...

-This version adds a plugin called vib-bits, some command line tools (cli) such as ddgr, trafilatura, and toutatis to boost OpenRefine's potential.
+This version adds a plugin called vib-bits, some command line tools (cli) such as ddgr, and trafilatura to boost OpenRefine's potential.

 The container also embeds a TOR service that allows you to *torify* command line instruction (for anonymization).